ABIF-McGill/YCharOS_IF_characterization/README.md

 While this is a manual step requiring human intervention, in the context of a multiwell plate image with a high content system, it has generally allowed for more robust background subtraction, requiring less well-specific or image-specific intervention further down the pipeline.
 If imaging only a small number of wells or slides, and testing few antibodies, then more common background subtraction procedures, such a local rolling-ball background subtraction, or acquiring background images on different areas of the slide/dish, may be easier and fully applicable.

 Once this background image is selected we save it as a separate image file and we calculate its median pixel intensity value.
 We will use it by scaling its intensity with an estimated scalar determined from each test antibody image ("_w3").
 For each image, we generate an Otsu thresholded binary image, and merge that image with the binary masks image generated from the Cellpose masks image.
 In this merged binary image, all pixels with a value of 255 should correspond to fluorescent signal, whereas all pixels with a value of 0 should corresponding to the background of this particular image.
-We then measure the median of the background area of this image
+We then measure the median of the background area of this image.
+We then divide this value with the median value of the selected minimum intensity projection background image.
+The resulting value is a scalar which is then used as a multiplier for the minimum intensity projection background image.
+The resulting image (minimum intensity projection * median pixel intensity of background area of the image / median pixel intensity of minimum intensity projection image) is then subtracted from the raw antibody image, resulting in a backgrounded subtracted image.

+This background subtracted image will then be used to extract fluorescence intensity values within cell masks.

+### Quantitative data extraction

+For each background subtracted test antibody image, we open all other corresponding images, meaning raw images from DAPI, Cellmask Green, Cellmask Red, the WT binary masks image, and the KO binary masks image.